-Table 16.20.230.C-Examples of Measures to Minimize Impacts to Wetlands from Different Types of Activities 38
+Table 16.20.230.C-Examples of Measures to Minimize Impacts to Wetlands from Different Types of Activities

-Examples of Disturbances Activities and Uses that Cause Disturbances Examples of Measures to Minimize Impacts These examples are not necessarily adequate for minimizing toxic runoff if threatened or endangered species are present.
+Examples of Disturbances Activities and Uses that Cause Disturbances Examples of Measures to Minimize Impacts using vegetation appropriate for the ecoregion; place wetland and its buffer in a separate tract.
+Dust Clearing and grading Use best management practices to control dust.
+These examples are not necessarily adequate for minimizing toxic runoff if threatened or endangered species are present.

 - 3. Decision Criteria.
 Prior to approval, a buffer reduction proposal shall meet all of the decisional criteria listed below. - a.
 It will provide an overall improvement in water quality protection for the wetland; and - b.
 It will not adversely affect fish or wildlife species and will provide an overall enhancement to fish and wildlife habitat; and - c.
 It will provide a net improvement in drainage and/or storm water detention capabilities; and - d.
 All exposed areas are stabilized with native vegetation, as appropriate; and - e.
 It will not lead to unstable earth conditions or create an erosion hazard; and - f.
 It will not be materially detrimental to any other property or the city as a whole. - 4.
-Buffer Enhancement Plan 39.
+Buffer Enhancement Plan.
 As part of the buffer reduction request, the applicant shall submit a buffer enhancement plan prepared by a wetland specialist.
 The report shall assess the habitat, water quality, storm water detention, ground water recharge, shoreline protection, and erosion protection functions of the buffer; assess the effects of the proposed modification on those functions; and address the six criteria in subsection 16.20.230.F.3.
 The buffer enhancement plan shall also provide the following. - a.
 A map detailing the specific area of enhancement that shows the elevation contours of the site; - b.
-A planting plan that uses native plant species indigenous to this region including groundcover, shrubs and trees; - e.
+A planting plan that uses native plant species indigenous to this region including groundcover, shrubs and trees; - c.
 Provisions for monitoring and maintenance over the monitoring period as required under PMC 16.20.725.
 Moved to new subsection J below.